chrisnmorrison/openmastery/learn/java/fundamentals/data-types.md

 # Variables & Data Types

-Most programming languages allow you to temporarily store data of all different forms.
-Sentences, numbers, sentences, numbers, and whatever other value bundled together as seperate values (hint: one use of objects!) can all be stored in variables.
+All programming languages allow you to store data of all different forms.
+Sentences, numbers, sentences, numbers, and whatever else can be represented by 1’s and 0’s, bundled together as separate values (hint: one use of objects!) can all be stored in variables.

 Java has two categories of data types.
 Let's start with the simplest, which are **primitive variables**.
 Primitive variables cannot be broken down into smaller pieces.
 This will make more sense after you learn the second data type category.
 Examples of primitive data types: